artela-network/artela-docs/docs/develop/guides/dev-contract/index.md

 }
 ```

-## 4.Remix: Connect to Artela Testnet and Deploy
+## 2.Remix: Connect to Artela Testnet and Deploy

-Ensure the `artela betanet` network is selected on Metamask.
+Connecting a [wallet](/develop/guides/dev-contract).
+To ensure the `artela betanet` network is selected on Metamask.
 Select `Injected Provider - MetaMask` as environment.

 At Remix, on the left side